min2ha/ukwa-site/content/target/43367/index.en.md

   "subject": "EU Referendum"
 }

-# Complete University Guide, The: EU Referendum - How does the European Union affect universities and students?

 Artricle on the affect of the EU Referendum on students and universities from the university league table publication, The Complete University Guide